maxpetul/C3X/README.md

    - Option to have a warning when the building you've selected to build would replace another already built in the city
    - Option not to unassign workers from tiles that become polluted
    - Pressing the Z key on the city screen toggles the zoom level of the map display
+   - Option not to draw capital cities larger than they really are, named do_not_make_capital_cities_appear_larger
   #### Optimization
    - Optimize computation of trade networks
       - For details, see the info text file in the Trade Net X folder